Trapani Sicily, Italy Travel Guide

 Avoid Fines

 Use Google Maps or Moovit for real-time bus routes and schedules.
-These apps aid you determine the best route and departure times.
+These mobile apps aid you determine the best route and departure times.

 Smart Travel